Questions & Answers

 2 hours after a meal

 Tip: The best time to take Colpermin could be on waking while still in bed, before food.
-Then delay breakfast for 2 hours.
-Take Colpermin again before bed at night (2 hours after dinner).
-Be sure to take your Colpermin out with you to also take 2 hours after lunch.
+Then delay breakfast for 30 minutes.
+Take Colpermin again before bed at night (30 minutes after any food intake).
+Be sure to take your Colpermin with you when leaving home, so as to take it 30 minutes before or 30 minutes after lunch.

 For more information on when to take Colpermin, please read the Colpermin patient information leaflet.